 3. Of all the things I'll miss while I'm away, I'm mostly upset that I'm missing the launch of the Master Palette by Mario collaboration with Anastasia Beverly Hills for the Holiday 2016 season.
 It looks GORGEOUS.
 I need to stop buying neutrals, though.
 They all start to look the same with a smoky eye.

 4. I took a class my last quarter of college called Decision Analysis, which, fittingly, examined the way we make choices.
 It was very interesting.
 One of the more important lessons my professor taught us was that it's important to invite cognitive strain, or to consider things that potentially go against your preconceptions, to question everything you read/hear, etc. Because otherwise it's too easy to fall into the trap of making decisions for no logical reason.
 The only reason you should make decisions, in his opinion, is by statistical probability of the most favorable outcome (and here I said I'd never take another math class).
-And I (kind-of) recently read an article called "The Liberal Blind Spot" by one of my favorite journalists, Nicholas Kristof (he also wrote Half the Sky!), which basically talked about how a lot of liberals are extremely closed-minded toward conservatives, and how that's an often-ignored bias.
+And I recently read an article called "The Liberal Blind Spot" by one of my favorite journalists, Nicholas Kristof (he also wrote Half the Sky!), which basically talked about how a lot of liberals are extremely closed-minded toward conservatives, and how that's an often-ignored bias.
 His reasoning is that ideological diversity is just as important as any kind of diversity, and that it's necessary to check your biases at all times, not just when it's convenient.

 5. I read this Tumblr poem a long time ago, but I just recently found the follow-up post to it.
 It's a very short read, but absolutely worth it.
 It makes you think about love in a whole different way.
 And I've thought a lot about this recently, because it always scared me that people who were married for 50+ years could decide that they could no longer stand each other, as if there were no security in any kind of relationship, regardless of length or depth.
 But it makes sense that if you're committed to someone, if you really consider them a worthwhile investment, then you make the choice and you make the effort necessary, to fix your problems.
 And that's why the butterflies phase is very short and relatively inconsequential; what's really important is finding someone you're willing to work on yourself for, someone that you really want to be equal partners with.